Personal Health on Campus

 Students are required to wear masks while they are in the bathroom but masks can be removed while conducting personal hygiene that is not possible with a mask on (e.g. showering, shaving, brushing teeth, washing face, etc.).
 Students are expected to remain six feet apart from others while their mask is removed.

 The ability to wear masks in different settings and temperatures for extended periods of time is a key requirement for students registered for Brandeis in-person instruction this fall.
 Due to public health considerations, all students must wear face coverings.
-For those who have concerns about wearing a face covering due to health reasons, we encourage them to reach out to Student Accessibility Services to explore possible remote options as an accommodation rather than physically coming onto campus.
+For those who have concerns about wearing a face covering due to health reasons, we encourage them to reach out to Student Accessibility Support to explore possible remote options as an accommodation rather than physically coming onto campus.

 Keeping sufficient space between people is one of the best tools to avoid being exposed to COVID-19 and to slow its spread.
 Because anyone can unknowingly spread the virus before they are sick, it is important to maintain physical distance from others when possible.
 Students are required to follow these physical distancing policies: